rahuldevlenka16/aws-cloud-resume-challange/readme.md

     Users access the secured HTML website by sending an HTTPS request.

-    The website includes dynamic content, such as a visitor count, which needs to be updated in real-time.
+    The website includes Remsume created wiht HTML and CSS, it also show visitor count which is updated in real-time by JS function.

     2. CloudFront & S3: